Erlic Pinto

 Air Vice Marshal Erlic Wilmot Pinto, PVSM (29 June 1921 – 22 November 1963) was an Air officer in the Indian Air Force.
 He was the Air Officer Commanding-in-Chief (AOC-in-C) Western Air Command when he was killed in the 1963 Poonch Indian Air Force helicopter crash.
 He served in the IAF from 1940 until his death in 1963.
-He was the theatre air commander commanding the air operations during the Annexation of Goa.
+He was the theatre air commander commanding the air operations during the Indian annexation of Goa.

 Early life and education

-Erlic Pinto was born on 29 June 1921 into the Pinto do Rosario family of Porvorim, Goa.
+Erlic Pinto was born on 29 June 1921 into the Pinto do Rosario family of Porvorim, Portuguese Goa.
 His brothers Fausto and Norman also served in the Indian Armed Forces.
 Fausto joined the Indian Navy and retired as a Rear Admiral while Norman joined the Indian Army and retired as a captain.
-He attended the St. Paul's School, Belgaum and the St. Xavier's College, Mumbai.
+He attended the St. Paul's School, Belgaum and the St. Xavier's College, Bombay.

 Military career

 World War II

 In August 1940 Pinto was seconded to the UK along with 23 other trained Indian pilots.
 He served with the No. 12 Squadron RAF from 1940 to 1942.
 In 1942, he returned to India and joined the oldest squadron of the IAF, No. 1 Squadron IAF, then commanded by Squadron Leader Henry Runganadhan.
 After a short stint, he was transferred to No. 7 Squadron IAF.
 In October 1943, he was promoted to the acting rank of flight lieutenant and took command of a flight.
 The commander of the other flight in the squadron was Flt Lt Pratap Chandra Lal.
 The squadron was equipped with the Vultee A-31 Vengeance dive bombers and supported the Chindits.
 The squadron also helped in relieving the Siege of Imphal.

 For his service in Burma, Pinto was mentioned in dispatches in December 1944.
 After a two-year stint in No. 7 Squadron, he served briefly with No. 9 Squadron IAF.
 He was promoted to the acting rank of squadron leader and took command of No. 4 Squadron IAF in August 1945.
 After the war, Pinto was absorbed into the permanent cadre of the IAF.
 In July 1946, he took charge of the Initial Training Wing (ITW) (later Air Force Administrative College) at Coimbatore.
 The ITW was based at Pune and Pinto served as the first commandant of the college in Coimbatore, where it has remained since.